interactivesolutions/honeycomb-core-ui/README.md

  - | No additional parameters are required |

 ## TextArea
-Simple text area with multilanguage support
+Simple text area with multi language support

 ### Configuration and usage:
 Goes into structure array of form configuration.